CraftTweaker/CraftTweaker-Documentation/docs/Mods/Roots_3/summoncreatures.md

 // the Animal Harvest map SummonCreatures.clearLifeEssence();

-// Add a recipe to summon a Chicken using 3 items SummonCreatures.addEntity(<entity:minecraft:chicken>, [<minecraft:wheat_seeds>, <minecraft:wheat>, <ore:ingotIron>]);
+// Add a recipe to summon a Chicken using 3 thaumcraft.items SummonCreatures.addEntity(<entity:minecraft:chicken>, [<minecraft:wheat_seeds>, <minecraft:wheat>, <ore:ingotIron>]);

 // Remove the enderman added by the Animal Harvest example